- Identity Theft

 Password security has become an important question as more and more of us use online accounts and mobile accounts to access financial information.
 There are some simple things each of us can do to help protect ourselves online with one of the biggest being the use of "strong" passwords.
 The keys to a password's strength are length and complexity.
 An ideal password has letters, punctuation, symbols and numbers and you should try to use as many of these as the website's requirements allow.
 Passwords should be changed frequently, or at least every 90-days.
 Do not share your login information with any other individual and avoid using the automatic login features that save your username and password.
 Following are some other tips:

-- Avoid using sequences or repeated characters or adjacent letters on your keyboard - for example 1234567 or qwerty
+- Avoid using sequences or repeated characters or adjacent letters on your keyboard such as 1234567 or qwerty.

 - Do make your password more difficult to guess by making it more random.
-For example, take a sentence and use the first letter of each word adding upper and lower case letters.
-DmYpMdTgBmImR!.
-Adding symbols to the end adds to the complexity.
+For example:

 MasterCard now offers a new Identity Theft Alerts service, which is completely free to all Union Bank customers with a MasterCard debit/check card.
 In fact, MasterCard is the only payment network providing this service free of charge!
 To get started, cardholders should log on to the MasterCard website at http://www.mastercard.us/idtheftalerts/.